ZeeBee287/Snake-Game-Python/README.md

 - **Countdown Timer for Enemy Snake**: The enemy snake stays for **10 seconds** before disappearing.
 - **Score Tracking**: The scoreboard updates in real-time.
 - **Game Over Condition**: The game ends if the player collides with obstacles, the enemy snake, or the screen boundaries.
+- **Game Play Setting**: Players can choose the game area where they want to start their new game.
+After *Game Over*, they can press *Space* to restart, but this time, they get to *select the game area* where the obstacles are placed in a way that best suits their playstyle.
+Once the area is chosen, they can press any key to begin the game.

 ## Gameplay Mechanics
 1. **Player Controls**: Use the arrow keys (**Up, Down, Left, Right**) to control the snake.